WiJoinCO/Research/index.markdown

 ---

-## Hi
+## Welcome

-My name is William.
-I'm a second year PhD student at CU Boulder, and I've made this website to share my thoughts
+I'm a second year PhD student at CU Boulder, doing research in the Creative-Microbial Bio Maintenance for Greener Environments and Muncipalities lab at CU Boulder.
+I've created this website so that I can have a place to share what I'm working on and thinking about.